 FH Office is a mixed-use development project.
-With an area of 2,000 square meters, this 7-story high building consists of both commercial and residential space and is located on the west side of Bangkok.
-The development of this office project was inspired by a conversation with the client, a pharmaceutical company, wanting to prioritize and support preventive care.
-The administrative team encourages a healthy lifestyle among employees.
+With an area of 2,000 square metres, this 7-storey high building consists of both commercial and residential space and is located on the west side of Bangkok.

 The concept of FH Office took shape when we had a conversation with the owner of the project and found his perspective towards physical well-being very engaging: "True, we are a pharmaceutical company, but we never want people to become ill.
 We also provide other dietary supplements to support healthy living.
 We as an administrative team also encourage healthy lifestyle among our employees and lead by example by using stairs instead of elevators, for instance."